tangneyscott/projectimpact/README.md

   - Incentivizing or nudging the donation to projects supporting the United Nations Sustainable Development Goals
   - Increasing the experience of donating to a charity by leveraging token-access communities

-#### Thoughts
+### Thoughts

 Social businesses (not profit-maximizing & and not reliant on donors/grants) are increasingly being spun up.

-How can we bring the most important global issues to the Ethereum ecosystem (future of the Creator DAO and leveraged in tokenized communities).
+How can we bring the most important global issues to the Ethereum ecosystem (future of the Creator DAO and leveraged in tokenized communities)?